Andy-Poo/autonewton/README.md

 http://autonewton.com

-This is a site that supports people who have mental illness or know someone who does and is looking for help.

-We also have a lot of laughs and the autonewton bot is one way we have some fun.

-If you think you have a mental illness or close to someone who does, please come and join us.

 The Slack chat room used by autonewton.com was used to develop the autonewton bot and was tested by real members in a real chat room.